anonylouis/42Project---Piscine_CPP/README.md

 # 42Project---Piscine_CPP

-This Project from 42 Paris is an introduction to the programming language C++ and the object-oriented programming.
+This 42 Paris Project is an introduction to the C++ programming language and object-oriented programming.
-It is split in **9** modules :
+It is divided into **9** modules :
 - **cpp00:** Discover the existence of classes and learn the basic syntax of C++.
 - **cpp01:** Understand differences between pointers and references.
 - **cpp02:** Learn polymorphism and overloads.